Does Medicare Pay for Nursing Home Care?

 Long-Term Care Insurance: A Private Option

-Long-term care insurance serves as another resource for covering nursing home care costs.
-Essentially, it’s an insurance policy that provides financial help for various forms of long-term care, both skilled and non-skilled.
+Long-term care insurance could serve as another resource for covering nursing home care costs.
+Essentially, it’s an insurance policy that could provide financial help for various forms of long-term care, both skilled and non-skilled.

-The coverage can vary significantly between policies.
+The coverage may vary significantly between policies.
 Some insurance policies may only cover nursing home care.
 Other policies may cover a range of services, including:

 • adult day care